-West Bengal bye-election results 2019: Litmus test for BJP, TMC
+West Bengal bye-election results 2019: Cong takes early lead over BJP in Kharagpur

 In Uttarakhand, 47.48 per cent of the electorate cast their vote.

-The election was necessiated after the death of sitting MLA and Cabinet Minister Prakash Pant in June.
+The election was necessitated after the death of sitting MLA and Cabinet Minister Prakash Pant in June.
 Pant's wife Chandra is contesting against Congress' Anju Lunthi in the bypoll.
 Samajwadi Party's Lalit Mohan Bhatt is also in the race.